digitalocean/Kubernetes-Starter-Kit-Developers/06-b-triliovault-for-kubernetes/README.md

-# How to protect your applications using TrilioVault for Kubernetes (TVK) in one-click
+# How to deploy and protect your applications using the TrilioVault for Kubernetes OneClick plugin

-**tvk-oneclick** is a kubectl plugin which installs,configures and tests the TrilioVault for Kuberentes (TVK).
+**tvk-oneclick** is a kubectl plugin which installs, configures, and test the TrilioVault for Kuberentes (TVK).
-It installs TVK operator,TVK application/manager, configures TVK UI, and executes some sample backup and restore for a sample application.
+It installs the TVK Operator, the TVM Application, configures the TVK Management Console, and executes sample backup and restore operations.

 ## Pre-requisites:

-User need to run a script **install_prereq.sh** to install the pre-requisites.
+Users need to run a script **install_prereq.sh** to install the pre-requisites required for TVK-OneClick plugin.

-**NOTE:** User should have root previledges to run the install_prereq.sh script.
+**NOTE:** Users should have **root** previledges to run the **install_prereq.sh** script.
-If any of the prerequisite fails to install due to environment or network access issues, you can install them individually before running tvk-oneclick.
+If any of the prerequisites fail to install due to environment or network access issues, they can be installed individually before running the TVK-OneClick plugin.

 1. krew - kubectl-plugin manager.
 Install from [here](https://krew.sigs.k8s.io/docs/user-guide/setup/install/)
 2. kubectl - kubernetes command-line tool.
 Install from [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 3. Helm (version >= 3)
 4. Python3(version >= 3.9, with requests package installed - pip3 install requests)
 5. S3cmd.
-Install s3cmd from [here](https://acloud24.com/blog/installation-and-configuration-of-s3cmd-under-linux/)
+Install from [here](https://acloud24.com/blog/installation-and-configuration-of-s3cmd-under-linux/)
 6. yq(version >= 4).
 Information can be found @[here](https://github.com/mikefarah/yq)